banramlo/banramlo.github.io/_posts/2021-05-01-Approximation algorithm(11).md

 Notice that this problem will result in a tree because it will not have a cycle which doesn't make sense for minimum edge set with connectivity.

 Generalized steiner tree problem is a problem that requires to connect some pairs of vertices of given graph $G$.
-If we select one vertex $v$ and set a required pairs as $v$ and others, it's the steiner tree problem.
+If we select one vertex $v$ and set required pairs as $v$ and others, it's the steiner tree problem.
 Which means Generalized steiner tree problem is a generalized version of steiner tree problem like it named.
 At the same time, it's a special case of survivable network design problem which all $r_{ij} = 1$.
 Now let's define $\delta(S) = \\{e | e = (u,v) \text{ such that } u \in S, v \in V - S \\}$ and $S_i = \\{S \subseteq V : \left\vert S \cap \\{s_i, t_i\\} \right\vert = 1\\}$.